Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 #formatNote[10.1.note) Combined Any% Glitchless is a non-runnable (non-submittable) category that serves as an updated statistic summing the runner's fastest verified times in each of the listed version splits.
 A bot that is occasionally run gathers each runner's fastest times and creates a submission summing these times, before truncating them to the second.]

 == 10.2: Set Seed/Random Seed Legacy
-10.2.1) Legacy will keep track of the fastest time a runner has in 1.16+, 1.9-1.15, and Pre-1.9.
+10.2.1) Legacy will keep track of the fastest time a runner has in 1.16+, 1.9-1.15, and Pre 1.9.
 - 10.2.1.a) Clarification: The run chosen for the 1.9-1.15 split will be the runner's fastest (or only) verified submission between 1.9-1.12 and 1.13-1.15.
-Likewise, the run chosen for the Pre-1.9 split will be the runner's fastest (or only) verified submission between 1.8 and Pre-1.8.
+Likewise, the run chosen for the Pre 1.9 split will be the runner's fastest (or only) verified submission between 1.8 and Pre 1.8.

 == 10.3: Set Seed/Random Seed All Splits
-10.3.1) All Splits will keep track of the fastest time a runner has in 1.16+, 1.13-1.15, 1.9-1.12, 1.8, and Pre-1.8.
+10.3.1) All Splits will keep track of the fastest time a runner has in 1.16+, 1.13-1.15, 1.9-1.12, 1.8, and Pre 1.8.

 = 11: Any% (Time Travel)